lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 ```
 ### Lora Actions
 ```
-Web Import - Lets Carly open a headless website and import the data into her ram Lora Importer - Imports a Lora into Carly's base model Lora Exporter - Exports a trained Lora to Luna's Hard Drive Lora web trainer - Takes web data imported by Carly, and trains a Lora model ontop of Carly's base model
+Lora Importer - Imports a Lora into Carly's base model Lora Exporter - Exports a trained Lora to Luna's Hard Drive Lora web trainer - Takes web data imported by Carly, and trains a Lora model ontop of Carly's base model